 Cashback credit cards offer money back for every pound spent on them and can be a great little bonus for people with a good credit score...Read this guide

 A common misconception is that only “old people” should be worried about saving for retirement.
-In reality, retirement isn’t something that you should only start thinking about when you hit your late 30s or...Read this guide
+In reality, retirement isn’t something that you should only start thinking about when you hit your late 30s or early 40s.
+Waiting that...Read this guide

 Any debt is problematic if you cannot afford to repay the amount you owe.
-It does not matter whether the amount is £5,000 or £50,000 as living with the burden of debt is debilitating.
-There are...Read this guide
+It does not matter whether the amount is £5,000 or £50,000 as living...Read this guide

 More households than ever in the UK are currently in a state of what is known as ‘fuel poverty’.
-The problem is, that although money can be saved through cutting down on luxuries...Read this guide
+The problem is, that although money can be saved through cutting down on luxuries and making more...Read this guide